mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

    * A heap profile (in case of memory use)
    * Stack trace (in case  a service gets stuck)
 4. Hand-over (optional): once the issue is sufficiently narrowed down _and_ there is a more appropriate owner than SET, hand the issue over as follows:
-   * If a SET Incident playbook was run, follow the hand-over steps in that playbook
+   * If a _Mattermost Support Incident_ playbook was run, invite the new owning team to the incident channel
    * Reassign the JIRA ticket to the new owning team

 **Important:** Even if an issue has been handed over, it remains SET responsibility to ensure good communication between engineering and other stakeholders.